Electronic filing requirement

 ACH Credit: A corporation may also pay its estimated tax and extension payments by initiating an ACH credit transaction through its bank.
 Some banks may charge a fee for this service.
 An Electronic Payment Guide is available with information on how to submit ACH credit payments to Virginia Tax.

-You are allowed an automatic 6-month extension for filing your corporation income tax returns, but there is no extension for payment of taxes due.
-Beginning with returns due April 15, 2017, C-corporations will have an automatic 7-month filing extension.
+You are allowed an automatic 7-month extension for filing your corporation income tax returns, (6-months for nonprofits and entities other than C-corporations,) but there is no extension for payment of taxes due.

 To avoid an extension penalty, you need to pay at least 90% of the corporation's final tax liability by the original due date for filing the return.
 If you file your return during the extension period, but the tax due exceeds 10% of your total tax liability, an extension penalty will apply.